Giskard-AI/giskard/docs/open_source/testset_generation/index.md

 [Here's a demo](https://huggingface.co/spaces/giskardai/giskard) of the Giskard Hub in action.

 ## What data are being sent to OpenAI/Azure OpenAI

-In order to perform LLM-assisted detectors, we will be sending the following information to OpenAI/Azure OpenAI:
+In order to perform the question generation, we will be sending the following information to OpenAI/Azure OpenAI:

 - Data provided in your knowledge base
 - Text generated by your model
 - Model name and description

-## Will the testset generation work in any language?
+## Will the test set generation work in any language?
-The testset quality depends on GPT-4 capabilities regarding your model's language.
+Yes, you can specify the language of the generated questions when you initialize the {class}`giskard.rag.TestsetGenerator`.

 ## Troubleshooting
 If you encounter any issues, join our [Discord community](https://discord.gg/fkv7CAr3FE) and ask questions in our #support channel.